bgantavya/Crime-Record-Management/docs/Frontend/src/Pages/Dashboard/Dashboard.md

 ## Description

-This project appears to be a dashboard application, likely for use by law enforcement, providing various functionalities such as managing cases, reporting crimes, accessing resources, and user settings.
-The specific features will depend on the implementation of each component.
+This project is a MERN-based web application designed to report and manage crime records, featuring two distinct user roles: User and Police.
+This specific documentation outlines the dashboard components.

 ## How to Use

-The application is likely a React-based web application.
-To use it:

-1.  **Installation:** The project likely requires Node.js and npm or yarn.
-Run `npm install` (or `yarn install`) in the project directory to install dependencies.
-2.  **Running the application:** Start the development server using `npm start` (or `yarn start`).
-3.  **Accessing the application:** Open your web browser and navigate to the address provided by the development server (usually `http://localhost:3000`).

-Specific functionalities depend on the implementation of each component.
+The application utilizes React components and requires a backend (not detailed here).
+Each `.jsx` file corresponds to a specific part of the dashboard:

+*   **Messages.jsx:** Manages message functionality.
+*   **MyCases.jsx:** Displays the user's cases.
+*   **PoliceDashboard.jsx:** Provides the police dashboard overview.
+*   **ReportCrime.jsx:** Allows users to report crimes.
+*   **Resources.jsx:** Contains resources and information.
+*   **Settings.jsx:** Manages user settings.
+*   **UserDashboard.jsx:** Serves as the user's primary dashboard.

 ## Technologies Used

 *   React
-*   JavaScript
-*   Potentially CSS/SCSS for styling
-*   Potentially a state management library (e.g., Redux, Zustand, Context API)
-*   Potentially a routing library (e.g., React Router)
+*   MERN stack (MongoDB, Express.js, React, Node.js) - Backend details not covered here.

 ## Architecture or Code Overview

-The application is composed of several React components, each responsible for a specific aspect of the dashboard:
+The application is structured with separate components for different dashboard features.
+Each `.jsx` file represents a React component responsible for a particular aspect of the dashboard.
+The overall flow relies on the MERN stack for data management and rendering.

-*   **Messages.jsx:** Handles message-related functionalities.
-*   **MyCases.jsx:** Manages cases.
-*   **PoliceDashboard.jsx:** Likely the main dashboard view for police users.
-*   **ReportCrime.jsx:** Enables crime reporting.
-*   **Resources.jsx:** Provides access to relevant resources.
-*   **Settings.jsx:** Manages user settings.
-*   **UserDashboard.jsx:** The user dashboard.

-Each component likely imports and renders other components or uses external libraries.

 ## Known Issues / Improvements

-*   Detailed functionality and features of each component are currently unknown.
-*   Further documentation is required for detailed usage.
+*   Component-specific detailed documentation is missing; it only states purpose.
-*   Add more features to each component.
+*   Backend integration and data flow are not covered.

 ## Additional Notes or References

-This project is a starting point, and the specific functionality will depend on the implementation of each component.
+*   **Author:** Gantavya Bansal
+*   This documentation focuses solely on dashboard component overview.
+*   **Keywords:** Crime Reporting, MERN, React